joekadi/code-review-reminder/README.md

-# Code Review Reminder Bot
+# Code Review Reminder Script

 - Grabs open MR's from GitLab repo
 - Sorts into 4 issues categorised by age and no. of required approvals